MarlonJMejia/creative_labs/caddy/step4/text.md

 }
 ```

-Now we have sucessfully modify the headers for our domains, without having to repeat the same process across them.
+Now we have sucessfully modify the headers for our domains, without having to repeat the same process across multiple srvs.